Site icon The Chili Life

 How Long Does Chili Oil Last in the Fridge?

-If you want to extend the shelf life of your chili oil, you can store it in the refrigerator.
-This will slow down the oxidation and deterioration of the oil and keep it fresher for longer.
+To extend the shelf life of your chili oil, store it in the refrigerator.
+This will slow down the oxidation and deterioration of the oil, keeping it fresher for longer.
 However, refrigerating chili oil can also affect its texture and flavor.
 When chilled, you might notice the oil becoming cloudy, thick, or solidified.
 This is normal and does not mean that the oil has gone bad.
 It will return to its original state when brought to room temperature.

 Here are some tips on how to store chili oil in the fridge: